 Burlingame High School has an enrollment of approximately 1475 students and was originally built in 1923-27.
-The existing gym/locker room complex was built in the 1970's with major modifications in the 1990's, and is located in the center of the school's campus, between the football field/tennis courts and the main campus building complex.
-The project site comprises approximately 1.15 acres of the overall 22-acre campus (see Figure 2- campus site plan).
+The existing gym/locker room complex was built in the 1970's with major modifications in the 1990's and again in the 2000's.
+It is located in the center of the school's campus, between the football field/tennis courts and the main campus building complex.
+The project site comprises approximately 1.15 acres of the overall 22-acre campus (see Figure 2-campus site plan).